Human rights in Mauritania: Trafficking in persons

 Mauritania is a source, transit, and destination country for women, men, and children subjected to conditions of forced labor and sex trafficking.
 Adults and children from traditional slave castes are subjected to slavery-related practices rooted in ancestral master-slave relationships.
 Reliable data on the total number of slaves do not exist, but according to the estimate of a respected Mauritanian nongovernmental organization (NGO), slavery may affect up to 20 percent of the population in both rural and urban settings.
 Held for generations by slave-holding families, persons subjected to slavery are forced to work without pay as cattle herders and domestic servants.

 Some boys from within Mauritania and other West African countries who study at Koranic schools – referred to as "talibes" – are subsequently subjected to forced begging by corrupt religious teachers known as "marabouts".

-Mauritanian girls as well as girls from Mali, Senegal, The Gambia, and other West African countries are forced into domestic servitude.
+Mauritanian girls, as well as girls from Mali, Senegal, The Gambia, and other West African countries, are forced into domestic servitude.
 Mauritanian women and girls are forced into prostitution in the country or transported to countries in the Middle East for the same purpose.
 Men from Middle Eastern countries use legally contracted "temporary marriages" as a means to sexually exploit young girls and women in Mauritania.

 The government does not fully comply with the minimum standards for the elimination of trafficking, but it is making efforts to do so.
 The government acknowledges that some forms of trafficking are a problem in the country.
 For the first time in its history, in November 2011, the government successfully prosecuted and punished a slave-master under its 2007 anti-slavery law.
 In early 2011, the Parliament approved a constitutional provision criminalizing slavery and all forms of exploitation, equating them to crimes against humanity.
 In August, the government also enacted a new statute to strengthen the Labor Code governing the employment of domestic workers in private households.
 Despite these efforts, investigations and prosecutions in 2011 remained minimal and protective services for victims were inadequate.

 All forms of trafficking, except hereditary slavery, are prohibited by Mauritania's 2003 Law Against Trafficking in Persons, which prescribes penalties of five to 10 years' imprisonment for violations.
 These penalties are sufficiently stringent and exceed those prescribed for rape.

 Slavery, including hereditary slavery, is prohibited by Law 2007-048, which was enacted in September 2007.
 The law defines slavery and prescribes a sufficiently stringent penalty of five to 10 years' imprisonment for violations.
-The law's effectiveness remains impaired by its requirement that slaves file a legal complaint before prosecution can be pursued as well as by its barring of NGOs from filing complaints on behalf of slaves.
+The law's effectiveness remains impaired by its requirement that slaves file a legal complaint before prosecution can be pursued, as well as by its barring of NGOs from filing complaints on behalf of slaves.
 Many slaves are illiterate and unable to complete the paperwork involved in filing a criminal or civil complaint.
-The government in 2011 provided no support for programs to assist victims in filing complaints on slavery.
+In 2011, the government provided no support for programs to assist victims in filing complaints of slavery.